Competitors

 13.8.
 Vehicular Parking:

-Parking is available on Birmingham Parkway on Friday, Saturday and Sunday, and on Greenough Boulevard on Saturday and Sunday.
+Parking is available on Birmingham Parkway on Friday, Saturday and Sunday.
 Drivers should obey posted regulations and should not park after dark.
-A shuttle bus for athletes and spectators will circulate throughout the race area Friday afternoon and Saturday and Sunday.
+A shuttle bus for athletes and spectators will circulate throughout the race area Friday, Saturday, and Sunday morning and afternoon.

 • Section 14: Venue Usage